If you struggle to keep your inventory organized, or can’t seem to maintain it once you get there, this post is for you.

 Now, move the items from your system folders to your main folders.

 If you’ve been neglecting your ‘Objects’ and ‘Received’ folders, you’ll probably have to do a bunch of unboxing before moving those items into your main folders.
 If you can’t remember which ones you’ve unboxed yet, just do a check of your inventory for the individual items using the search bar at the top.
 If you save your boxes, move them to your ‘Boxes’ folder as soon as they’re unboxed.
-Also, there are some stores which send the unboxed item as one object to your ‘Objects’ folder, so keep an eye out for those.
+Also, there are some stores that send the unboxed item as one object to your ‘Objects’ folder, so keep an eye out for those.

 Again, if you find more than a few items that can’t logically go into any of your main folders, create another one but still try to keep these to a minimum.
 Your inventory should now look roughly like what you see below.